 My children always want me to fix the damaged toy and sometimes that is impossible.
 Decluttering these items will save everyone the frustration.

-Toys wear out quick.
+Toys wear out quickly.
 I like to go through all the toys seasonally, to make sure everything is working and being used.

 Age Appropriate Toys

 I finally understand why they have a recommended age on toys!

 When my first son was born I couldn’t wait to run out and buy all kinds of toys.
 I would actually buy toys for him to “grow into.”

 This is a terrible idea, which I learned the hard way.
 Half the time I would forget what I had bought or find it after he had grown out of it.

 The other half the time he would be frustrated with a toy that was too old for him.